tolitius/attache/README.md

                     configMap)
 ```

-takes a configMap, which is a `map[string]string`, and inserts all the {key, value} pairs into Consul
+takes a configMap, which is a `map[string]string`, and inserts all the {key, value} pairs into Consul.

 For exampe let's say we have a `configMap` Go map: